OfirTheOne/Inject-env-variables-ionic-heroku/README.md

 <br>
 Heroku giving us the option to define [config vars](https://devcenter.heroku.com/articles/config-vars) on our app setting page. the values will be saved securely on heroku, and will be added to `process.env` object, for us to use in our app code.
 <br>
-using `process.env` will bring us to define another config plugin in the webpack config file .
+Using `process.env` will bring us to define another config plugin in the webpack config file .
 <br><br><br>

 ## The solution :